Why This Site?

 When I started this site, I was told the same thing happens in Portland; many restaurants have posted pictures of local critics.
 As in other cities, when one of them is spotted, everything else stops.
 There are a few critics in town who call in advance to make reservations, saying they will be doing a review.
 Obviously, they are going to get amazing service and the best possible food, even specially selected ingredients.

 What if I was to let them know I’m coming, and the restaurant, knowing who I am, acted accordingly?
 I would probably have a wonderful meal, fantastic service, and, based on my experience, give them a dazzling review.
-You, the reader, checks out my glowing review and goes to the same place, getting normal service, ingredients, cooking… and finds the experience less than memorable.
+You, the reader, check out my glowing review and goes to the same place, getting normal service, ingredients, cooking… and finds the experience less than memorable.
 Suddenly I lose my credibility.
 Would you come back to my site for more recommendations?
 Most likely not, and that is why I do my best to stay anonymous.
 Our reviewers follow the Association of Food Journalists Food Critics’ Guidelines

 How We Review

 Food is a very personal thing, born out of the experiences of your lifetime.
-I offer these reviews as a general guide so you’ll have an idea what to expect.
+I offer these reviews as a general guide so you’ll have an idea of what to expect.
 Just because we like something, that doesn’t mean you will.
 You may not have the same experience we had.
 Restaurants are constantly in flux, changing with the seasons, the chef, staff, etc. It could be that we just have different tastes, so when in doubt, go for yourself.

 Press agencies often invite us to attend press dinners.
 More often than not, I use these dinners as “rewards” for people who have contributed to the site in some way.
-While they may send me their notes, they are only used as an indication as to whether the restaurant is worth my time to visit, and do not influence my reviews – if a restaurant can’t pull off a good press meal, they are really in trouble!
+While they may send me their notes, they are only used as an indication as to whether the restaurant is worth my time to visit and do not influence my reviews – if a restaurant can’t pull off a good press meal, they are really in trouble!
 As the lead reviewer on the site, I do not attend these functions.

 Everything on Portland Food and Drink is copyright by the individual authors, and may not be reproduced in whole or part without expressed written consent.
 Feel free to link to our site, and use small snips of articles, but please do not use our photographs without permission.

 We write as many articles and reviews as we can, but your comments play a large part of the site.
-Feel free to comment any time, but please be aware of the general rules.
+Feel free to comment anytime, but please be aware of the general rules.
 The first time you comment, it will not appear on the site until it has been approved by an administrator.
 To prevent spamming, comments that contain links are held until they are approved.

 Questions?
 Feel free to contact me for more information.